MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 | Recently Used       | recentlyused                | Create, Read, Write, Delete                           | User                           |

-The **Sales Copilot User** security role only compliments the custom security roles and does not replace them.
+The **M365 Copilot Sales User** security role only compliments the custom security roles and does not replace them.
 If a custom security role assigned to sellers is missing any of the privileges included in Salesperson or Sales Manager security role, you might encounter errors specific to Dynamics 365 permission.

 For information on how to assign security roles, see [Assign a security role to a user](/power-platform/admin/assign-security-roles).